ElenaCoder/JavaScript30-Projects/project-21-geolocation-based-speedometer-and-compass/README.md

 - Displays the user's current latitude and longitude
 - Displays the user's current speed (in km/h)
-- Displays a Google Map showing the user's current location
 - Allows the user to watch their location in real-time
 - Uses the Geolocation API to get the user's location